saibighnesh/logstash/README.md

 maintainers or community members  saying "send patches or die" - you will not see that here.

-It is more important to me that you are able to contribute.

 For more information about contributing, see the [CONTRIBUTING](./CONTRIBUTING.md) file.